kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 This section begins a new part: we start considering more than one variable at a time.
 However, you will see the tools of confidence intervals and visualization from the previous sections coming into play so that we can interpret our least squares models both analytically and visually.

-The final sections on design and analysis of experiments, and latent variable models will build on the least squares model we learn about here.
+The following sections, on design and analysis of experiments and latent variable models, will build on the least squares model we learn about here.

 Usage examples
 ~~~~~~~~~~~~~~~